radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RadSec endpoints MUST follow {{!RFC9525}} when validating peer identities.
 Specific details are provided below:

-* Certificates MAY use wildcards in the identifiers of DNS names and realm names, but only as the complete, left-most label.
+* Certificates MAY include a single wildcard in the identifiers of DNS names and realm names, but only as the complete, left-most label.
 * RadSec clients validate the server's identity to match their local configuration, accepting the identity on the first match:
-  * If the expected RadSec server is associated with a specific NAI realm, e.g. by dynamic discovery {{!RFC7585}} or static configuration, that realm is matched against the presented identifiers of any subjectAltName entry of type otherName whose name form is NAIRealm as defined in {{!RFC7585, Section 2.2}}.
+  * If the expected RadSec server is associated with a specific NAI realm, e.g. by dynamic discovery {{?RFC7585}} or static configuration, that realm is matched against the presented identifiers of any subjectAltName entry of type otherName whose name form is NAIRealm as defined in {{?RFC7585, Section 2.2}}.
   * If the expected RadSec server was configured as a hostname, or the hostname was yielded by a dynamic discovery procedure, that name is matched against the presented identifiers of any subjectAltName entry of type dNSName {{!RFC5280}}.
-Since a dynamic discovery might by itself not be secured, implementations MAY require the use of DNSSEC {{!RFC4033}} to ensure the authenticity of the DNS result before considering this identity as valid.
+Since a dynamic discovery might by itself not be secured, implementations MAY require the use of DNSSEC {{?RFC4033}} to ensure the authenticity of the DNS result before considering this identity as valid.
   * If the expected RadSec server was configured as an IP address, the configured IP address is matched against the presented identifier in any subjectAltName entry of type iPAddress {{!RFC5280}}.
   * The Common Name RDN MUST NOT be used to identify a server.
   * Clients MAY use other attributes of the certificate to validate the server's identity, but they MUST NOT accept any certificate without validation.